-Remember When Nick Jonas and Priyanka Chopra Kept Getting Married?
+Remember When Nick Jonas and Priyanka Chopra Couldn't Stop Getting Married? - E!
+Online

 It didn't, with another party the next night, reportedly for her Bollywood friends.
 Eventually their nuptials turned into a game of sorts—where in the world are Nick and Pri celebrating their marriage?—and stretched on for so long that they had to take breaks in between, attending another wedding in Mumbai, celebrating the holidays with Turner's family in England, ringing in the new year in Switzerland and even going on a Caribbean honeymoon before finally making their way back to the states to fete their union with his side of the family.

-At Nellie's Southern Kitchen in Belmont, North (named for Jonas' late great-grandmother), Mama and Papa Jonas invited guests "to come celebrate their boy and his bride."
+At Nellie's Southern Kitchen in Belmont, N.C. (named for Jonas' late great-grandmother), Mama and Papa Jonas invited guests "to come celebrate their boy and his bride."
 As a sign set up inside the Jan.
-27 event, "Nick and Priyanka just got hitched but that knot that they tied has not been dipped in gravy or honey or hot chicken grease," so they appropriately dug into some home cookin' and cake, introduced to the strains of Joe Cocker's "You Are So Beautiful".
+27, 2019, event proclaimed, "Nick and Priyanka just got hitched but that knot that they tied has not been dipped in gravy or honey or hot chicken grease," so they appropriately dug into some home cookin' and cake, introduced to the strains of Joe Cocker's "You Are So Beautiful".

 By this point, the constant clinking of glasses and first dances had become too much for even the groom.
-When asked by James Corden during a "Carpool Karaoke" session with his brothers if there was a moment "that you thought, 'I'm done with these weddings?'" he responded, "Yes.
+When asked by James Corden during a 2019 "Carpool Karaoke" session with his brothers if there was a moment "that you thought, 'I'm done with these weddings?'"
+Jonas responded, "Yes.
 It was when I looked at the bill."

 "Mostly things not to do," the middle Jo Bro joked.
 "They were both absolutely beautiful.
 All 18 of Nick's [were] amazing."
 With Kevin, he continued, his winter vows occurred during a snowstorm, "So maybe don't get married in December.
 And for Nick, there were quite a few, but I would say stick to one.
 One and done."

-Well, two, actually, he and Turner getting legally hitched in Las Vegas after the Billboard Music Awards before their French affair this summer.
+Well, two, actually, he and Turner getting legally hitched in Las Vegas after the Billboard Music Awards before their French affair that summer.

 Remarking on the whirlwind that was getting engaged in July to locking in a venue in October, Chopra told Elle UK, "We had one-and-a-half months to plan, so we were just like, 'Yeah, yeah, yeah, let's get it,'" which makes the over-the-top nature even more impressive, TBH.
 "It was very extravagant," she continued.
 "Hopefully you just do it once.
 So it's fine."